Everything About Lamu Island - Kenya's Indian Ocean Paradise

 The greatest locations for a beach stroll are a few kilometers south of Lamu Town, on the island's eastern point, near the Shela settlement, where the channel opens to the ocean.

-You are never far from sand dunes and the empty beach in Shela, which is hardly more than a picturesque shoreline and a maze of winding sandy pathways.
+You are never far from sand dunes and the empty beach in Shela, offering the perfect white sand beach Kenya experience for a peaceful escape.

 Discover the narrow streets of Lamu Town